hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 &nbsp;&nbsp;&nbsp;Obesity rates, our target variable, were scraped from the web using BeautifulSoup 4.
 The data was extracted from a table from [Renew Bariatics](https://renewbariatrics.com/obesity-rank-by-countries/).
 From there, data were cleaned and stripped of commas, percentage signs, etc. in order to process and run analysis in our pandas dataframe.
 The end result was a dataframe of 154 countries by name and their respective obesity rates.
 The remainder of our (dependent) variables came from a variety of government and NGO sourcers (IMF,CIA,UN, and WHO) and were merged with the initial obesity data by country name.

-The remaining dependent variables in my model were:
+The dependent variables gathered for the model were:
   * Education (Index)
   * Activity- % of Population Insufficiently Active
   * Region of World (Oceania,Arab States, Europe)